alexxromero/SLURM-Basics/README.md

 module avail : To see the available software
 module load <module name> : To load a module

-srun --pty  -t 300 -n 1 -p atlas_all bash -i : Interative shell
+srun --pty  -t 300 -n 1 -p atlas_all bash -i : Interactive shell